methodical-company/caltech-llmops/Lab01/README.md

 4. Tokanize the Data
 5. Setup Lora
 6. Customizing Training Arugments
-7. Train the Model
+7. Train the Model (two variations Step 1 and Step 2)
+8. Save the model to disc for easy versioning and deployment
-8. Test the fine tuned model
+9. Test the fine tuned model

 ## Expanding the Exercise